 Kayaking with sea lions below Willamette Falls and a visit to an organic farm with a killer view headline an urban adventure in Oregon’s Mt.
 Hood Territory.

-I was a guest of Mt.
-Hood Territory, but all thoughts and opinions are my own.
+I was a guest of Mount Hood Territory, but all thoughts and opinions are my own.

 Table of Contents